-The first cases of COVID-19 were announced in Malawi on the 2nd April.
+The first cases of COVID-19 were announced in Malawi on the 2nd April, here is an update.
 The Government has made efforts to prepare the country by suspending gatherings of more than 100 people, closing primary and secondary schools and seeking to train health workers in how to deal with the virus.

 However, Malawi has a very weak health infrastructure, a severe shortage of medical resources for treatment and only 27 ICU beds for a population of 18 million.
 So the current focus is on prevention: the promotion of good hygiene, handwashing and social distancing.
 In addition to government efforts NGOs such as Pump Aid are working to support vital prevention efforts.